Link Menu Expand (external link) Document Search Copy Copied

 When using Backup from Storage Snapshots (BfSS) there will be an increase in SAN network connectivity as each proxy will require its connections.
 Also, when configuring jobs, consideration will need to be made to not have jobs that target the same datastore at the same time.
 In this case the jobs schedules should be factored into the planning.

-Centralising management and monitoring
+Centralising Management and Monitoring

 Veeam ONE is highly recommended as it will remove a significant amount of the operational overheads in monitoring and reporting on a solution of this scale.